 When the Girls Met the Girls!

-Roughly ten years ago, I attended my second ever crossdressing social event in a public setting, the first having been the 2002 Southern Comfort Conference (a mega-conference that included social events as well as much else).
-About 30 girls a lot like me congregated in the lounge adjoining the lobby of a major downtown Atlanta hotel.
-The temperature outside was hovering at about 20° Fahrenheit (about -7°C) — very chilly by Southern US standards! — so many of us opted to remain in the hotel lounge, rather than continuing to another location, which would have meant walking a few blocks in the bitter cold outside.
+When I attended a social event in an Atlanta hotel, about 30 girls a lot like me congregated in the lounge adjoining the lobby of the hotel.
+The temperature outside was hovering at about 20° Fahrenheit (about negative 7°C) — very chilly by Southern US standards! — so many of us opted to remain in the hotel lounge, rather than continuing to another location, which would have meant walking a few blocks in the bitter cold outside.

 This was a fabulous experience!
-I was able to meet a variety of fascinating girls, some with interesting stories to tell, others simply good company, providing a quiet reassurance that transgender persons are essentially normal human beings, though surely above average in most respects.
-In addition, it was exciting to meet a few of the leaders of our community, whose contributions have given us opportunities to socialize and feel good about ourselves that did not exist in most places before the last few years.
+I was able to meet a variety of fascinating girls, some with interesting stories to tell, others simply good company, providing a quiet reassurance that transgender persons are essentially normal human beings, though surely better than average in most respects.
+In addition, it was exciting to meet a few of the leaders of our community.

 Thinking about this later, I felt encouraged, even uplifted, that the cheerleaders — and their parents and other chaperons — were open-minded enough to permit this nice encounter.
 I am sure the cheerleading girls will have some interesting stories to tell their classmates when they return to their high schools!
 But most important, I think those stories will be essentially positive.
 If the hearts and minds of the general American public are to shift towards greater tolerance for persons who depart from the statistical norm, encounters like these are supremely valuable.
 Imagine a world in which everyone were judged by their willingness to contribute and (to borrow a phrase) by the content of their character.
 Granted, we still have a long ways to go, but it could happen.
 Now that would be something to cheer about!